Quantitative and qualitative properties for Hamilton-Jacobi PDEs via the nonlinear adjoint method: Introduction

 Among the main results, we will prove by duality techniques the following rates of convergence for the vanishing viscosity process of semiconcave solutions to \eqref{hjintro}.
 First, we obtain the one-side rate of order $\mathcal{O}(\eps)$

-and we discuss its sharpness in Example \ref{ex2rate}.
+see Theorem \ref{ev1}.
+We discuss its sharpness in Example \ref{ex2rate}, and the dependence of the constant $C$ on the dimension of the ambient space, see Remark \ref{constants}.
 The best rate from below on the difference $u_\eps-u$ known in the literature is the classical $\mathcal{O}(\sqrt{\eps})$ bound for Lipschitz solutions.
-We try to enhance this order by investigating (two-side) rates of convergence in weaker $L^p$ norms.
-First, we prove that for semiconcave solutions the estimate
+We try to enhance this order, at the expenses of confining the analysis on compact manifolds, by investigating (two-side) rates of convergence in $L^p$ norms.
+In particular, we prove in Theorem \ref{rateL1} that semiconcave solutions of \eqref{hjintro} satisfy the estimate